FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 that it required an Environmental Impact Assessment Report (EIAR), then the Local

-Authority would be required to apply to An Bord Pleanála to proceed.--- 10
+Authority would be required to apply to An Bord Pleanála to proceed.
+---
+10

 With regard to the Opera Site, he said that the consultation process under the Part